 I vi IV V Chord Progression

-Another classic chord progression to practice is the I vi IV V progression.
+Another essential progression to practice is I vi IV V.

-Often called the ‘50s chord progression, as you couldn’t turn on the radio in that decade without hearing a Top 40 song with this chord progression, this is essential learning for any guitarist.
+Often called the ‘50s chord progression, as you couldn’t turn on the radio in that decade without hearing this progression, this is essential learning for any guitarist.

-Here are a few popular songs that use these chords in one or more sections of their forms.
+Here are a few popular songs that use these chords in one or more section.

 I vi IV V Backing Track 1645 Backing Track